 This group is specifically aimed at young people aged 12 and upwards.
-Each week we will tackle a variety of different projects, all to develop their artistic ability.
+Each time we meet we will tackle a variety of different projects, all to develop their artistic ability.
 Although optional to actually apply for the Bronze Art Award, anyone who wishes to do so will be given all the help and support they need to achieve all the different sections.

 There are unique qualifications that support anyone up to 25 to grow as artists and arts leaders, inspiring them to connect with and take part in the wider arts world through taking challenges in any art form- these are The Arts Awards.

 Young people can gain a nationally recognised qualification (the Awards are run by Trinity College London) enabling them to progress into further education and employment.

 Arts Award has five levels, four of which (Explore, Bronze, Silver, Gold) are on the Qualifications and Credit Framework (QCF).
 Arts Award Discover is an introductory award.

 To achieve Bronze young people need to complete four areas:

 Take part in an art activities they enjoy.
 Each week at The Artroom the young people will learn new skills, develop ones they already have and explore a whole variety of artistic possibilities.
 We will use a variety of different media such as painting, printing, mixed media, pastel etc…, some projects will be completed in one session and some will take longer.
 What we do will, to some extent, be lead by the young people’s interests.

 Go to an art event.
 A visit should be planned to one of the major London galleries.